 - Volz and Morgan (1983), "The Product Liability Crisis," The Michigan Economy, Vol. 2.

 - Volz (1983), "Discovering an Accountant's Tax Accrual Workpapers: Should Auditors Join the Privileged Few?"
 Journal of Accounting and Public Policy, Vol. 2.

 - Volz (1982), "Accountant's Liability to Third Persons: Resistance in Negligence," American Bar Association - Barrister, Vol. 9.
 Cited in 4 law reviews.

 Published one book and forty articles in law reviews, academic and professional journals.
-My work in business and commercial law have been cited in over sixty journals, law reviews, by the United States Supreme Court, and by a state supreme court.
+My work in business and commercial law have been cited in more than seventy journals, law reviews, by the United States Supreme Court, and by a state supreme court.
 Published over one hundred other essays, papers and book reviews.
 Served on the editorial boards of five journals.
 Proceedings editor for papers in several national and regional conferences.